As Your COnsider Baptism

 The baptism process at Access Church has been designed to be both simple and meaningful.
 From the registration form to the baptism meeting, each step has been carefully planned with you in mind:

 - Complete the baptism registration.
-Once we receive your registration form we will contact you to schedule your videotaping and baptism.
+Once we receive your registration form we will contact you to help you share your story.

-- Attend a meeting and film your testimony.
-After we receive your registration form, we’ll contact you and schedule you for an informational meeting where you’ll also have your testimony videotaped.
+- Film your testimony.
+After we receive your registration form, we’ll contact you and schedule a time to make your video.

 - Get baptized!
 Baptisms take place during one of the Sunday morning services and include a showing of your prerecorded video.

 For questions please contact Rich Barrett at email@example.com